koii-network/docs/compute/usecase.md

 ---
-title: Potential Usecases
+title: Potential Use Cases
 image: img/thumbnail.png
-sidebar_label: Potential Usecases
+sidebar_label: Potential Use Cases
 ---

 Koii provides a decentralized infrastructure for various computational tasks.
 Below are some potential use cases across different domains: